Internships

 Arranging an Internship

 The Political Science Department has arranged over 80 internship opportunities with organizations willing to supervise interns.
 Most internships are in San Luis Obispo, though we also offer internships in Los Angeles, Sacramento, San Francisco, and Washington, D.C. through The Washington Center.
-For answers to general questions about internships, please contact Dr. Jean Williams.
+For answers to general questions about internships or non-profit internships, please contact Dr. Jean Williams.
 For Global Politics internships please contact Dr. Shelley Hurt.
 For pre-law internships, please contact Dr. Ron Den Otter or Dr. Jennifer Denbow.
+For interest group internships, contact Dr. Craig Arceneaux.

 Dr. Hurt is the University Liaison for The Washington Center internships.
 Information on The Washington Center can be found at www.twc.edu and by meeting with Dr. Shelley Hurt.
 Washington Center internships are offered in all academic quarters and during the summer, and provide opportunities for students to work in numerous governmental departments and agencies, non-governmental and non-profit organizations, cultural organizations, and in areas such as global trade, law, and media and communications.

 To participate in an internship, you will need to complete the Application form (Word doc).
-You will also need to fill out an Internship Report form when the internship is completed (pdf form).
+You will also need to write a 4-6 page paper about your internship and obtain a letter from your supervisor when your internship is complete.

 Students also may arrange their own internships, but only after consulting with the appropriate faculty member.
 At other times, a student may be employed in a position that may qualify for internship credits.
 The Internship Director must approve of the internship prior to arranging for credit.
 The University does not provide internship credit for past work experience.